Subway Bangkok map, how to use, cost, routes, what tickets are

 These trains run along the route with stops.
 Not only can you get to the airport, but to drive as many stops as you need.
-The line begins from Phaya Thai (BTS Phaya Thai station).
+The line begins from Phaya Thai (it's BTS Phaya Thai).
 If you want get in BTS, you need to use this line.
 The fare depending on the length of the route is 15 to 45 baht.

 How to buy a ticket for ARL